legends2k/blog/content/note/arch_install.md

 grub-mkconfig -o /boot/grub/grub.cfg
 {{< /highlight >}}

-The suggested _os-prober_ , which makes GRUB look for other OSs, didn't find Windows.
+The suggested `os-prober` package, which makes GRUB look for other OSs, didn't find Windows.
 Apparently, the EFI partition should be mounted to `/mnt/boot` _before_ pacstrapping as this is where the kernel and bootloader are installed to.
 If you get `lvmetad` errors, you may safely ignore them.
-Once inside the new Arch, os-prober should work fine.
+Probing should work inside the new Arch.

 # Reboot